ejperez37/personal-site/blogpostsdir/Mastering-Vim-the-Language.md

 - In fact, the quote shared from the article "Stop the Vim Configuration Madness" summarizes the sentiment:
   - "You know what improves productivity?
 Mastering motions & operators"
   - AKA MASTER THE FUNDAMENTALS AND IGNORE THE "COMBO OF THE WEEK" - THEN YOU CAN DO ANYTHING
-- Classic [StackOverflow post](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118) that sets the standard on talking about the Vim language
+- Classic <a href="https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118">StackOverflow post</a> that sets the standard on talking about the Vim language
 - Tips for mastering the language:
   - The "dot" command(the repeat command)
     - Use the more general text object over motions aka iw instead of w; it's more REPEATABLE, more EXPRESSIVE of what you're trying to do